 Aethiopids have large braincases and high vaulted skulls whereas Congoids have smaller braincases and low vaulted skulls.
 Aethiopids have no protrusion of the jaws as do Congoids and they also lack the large teeth of the Congoid race.
 The Aethiopid race lacks the rectangular shape of the palate and eye orbit typical of Congoids and the large and round nasal cavity of the Congoid is also absent in the Aethiopid.
 Unlike the Congoid, the Aethiopid has a prominent nasal spine and a high-rooted nose.

-Aethiopids typically have lighter skin and sometimes wavy or moderately curly hair.
+Aethiopids typically have lighter skin than Congoids and sometimes wavy or curly hair.
 Aethiopids do not exhibit the wide and flat nose of the Congoid race and rather have long and narrow noses.
 They have limbs of typical Caucasoid proportions which lack the extra length of the Congoid’s limbs.
 They are by no means Congoid either in their morphology or craniometry.
-In layman’s terms they appear as if the skin of a Negroe was draped over the flesh and bone of a Caucasian.
+In layman’s terms they appear as if the skin of a Negroe or Mulattoe was draped over the flesh and bone of a Caucasian.
 The American anthropologist Carleton S. Coon explains the racial state of the Horn of Africa today very well where he states:

 “On the basis of these correlations, it is evident that the partly negroid appearance of Ethiopians and of Somalis is due to a mixture between whites and negroes, and that the Ethiopian cannot be considered the representative of an undifferentiated stage in the development of both whites and blacks, as some anthropologists would have us believe.
 On the whole, the white strain is much more numerous and much more important metrically, while in pigmentation and in hair form the negroid influence has made itself clearly seen.”